rstolpe/MonitorInformation/test/PSScriptAnalyzer_MonitorInformation.psm1_2023-01-24.md

 Line                 : 235
 Column               : 13
 Message              : The cmdlet 'Convert-MonitorManufacturer' returns an object of type 'System.String' but this type is not declared in the OutputType attribute.
-Extent               : return "Hyundai Electronics" RuleName             : PSUseOutputTypeCorrectly Severity             : Information
+Extent               : return "Fujitsu Siemens" RuleName             : PSUseOutputTypeCorrectly Severity             : Information
 ScriptName           : MonitorInformation.psm1